Bullseye (Marvel Comics)

 Bullseye is a supervillain appearing in American comic books published by Marvel Comics.
-Created by writer Marv Wolfman and artist John Romita Sr., the character first appeared in Daredevil #131 (1976).
-He has since endured as one of the superhero Daredevil's two archenemies, alongside the Kingpin.
+Created by writer Marv Wolfman and artist John Romita Sr., the character first appeared in Daredevil #131 (1976) and has endured as one of the superhero Daredevil's two archenemies, alongside the Kingpin.
+Bullseye has appeared consistently in Marvel Comics since his creation, featuring in solo limited series, series focused on Daredevil, and company-wide storylines.